Keyboard shortcuts

 let function_type = FunctionType::new(&context, &[float_type, float_type], &[float_type]);

-// Create function body
+// Create the function body block (not yet in a region)

-let block = region.append_block(Block::new(&[
+let block = Block::new(&[

 (float_type, location),